cython/cython/docs/src/userguide/numpy_tutorial.rst

 to do it again with Cython.
 This is for demonstration purposes.
 Nonetheless, we will show that we achieve a better speed and memory efficiency than NumPy at the cost of more verbosity.

-This code present the function with the loops over the two dimensions being unrolled.
+This code computes the function with the loops over the two dimensions being unrolled.
 It is both valid Python and valid Cython code.
-I'll refer to it as both :file:`compute_py.py` for the Python version and :file:`compute_cy.pyx` for the Cython version -- Cython uses ``.pyx`` as its file suffix.
+I'll refer to it as both :file:`compute_py.py` for the Python version and :file:`compute_cy.pyx` for the Cython version -- Cython uses ``.pyx`` as its file suffix (but it can also compile ``.py`` files).

 .. literalinclude:: ../../examples/userguide/numpy_tutorial/compute_py.py